MirzaAbdullah/Shipments/README.md

 Swagger API
 -------
-This project has swagger api integrated which can be viewed at `http://127.0.0.1:8000/docs#/`
+This project has Swagger API integrated which can be viewed at `http://127.0.0.1:8000/docs#/`

 ---
 Thank you for your interest in the Shipment API project!
 If you encounter any issues or have questions, please don't hesitate to reach out.